barty-s/windsurf-session-log/README.md

 - Time Logged on the Water (maximum of 6 hours)
 - Session Rating (out of 5, to rate how the user felt on the water during the session)
 - Wind Conditions (user selects how they would describe the wind during their session)

+Meta:

+- Logged sessions ordered by most recent date
+- Unique_together for author and date

 ## Technology